One Day in Sedona – An Awesome Arizona Day Trip

 From upscale steakhouses to casual bistros and outdoor grills, Sedona has many great spots for eating that offer something for every palate.

-15. Visit a Sedona vineyard
+16. Visit a Sedona Vineyard

 Sedona is home to some of the most beautiful vineyards, perfect for a day trip or outing.
-Enjoy breathtaking views while tasting Sedona’s finest wines––from smooth cabernet sauvignon and rich merlots to crisp whites such as chardonnay and sauvignon blanc.
+Enjoy breathtaking views while tasting Sedona’s finest wines–from smooth cabernet sauvignon and rich merlots to crisp whites such as chardonnay and sauvignon blanc.

 Sedona’s vineyards offer a variety of wine tastings and tours that will leave your taste buds wanting more!
 Unwind in Sedona’s beautiful weather, sip some delectable white or red wines, and enjoy the fantastic views.
 Sedona is the perfect place to experience nature while discovering new flavors!